 He currently sits as one of the select few Judges on the Police use of Force Review Board.

 He has also served as an Adjunct Professor at the UNLV Boyd School of Law where he taught his area of expertise: Trial Advocacy.

 Like his partner Tom Pitaro, Ozzie also maintains the highest rating (AV) for a criminal defense attorney from Martindale-Hubbell.
 Ozzie is also a member of Super Lawyers.

-Practicing law in Nevada for over 20 years, Ozzie is a litigator primarily focused on criminal defense work.
+Having practiced law in Nevada for over 20 years, Ozzie is a litigator primarily focused on criminal defense work.
 He is admitted in all levels of the State Court in the Eighth Judicial District, practices in the United States Federal Court District of Nevada, and has argued successfully in the Ninth Circuit court of Appeals.

 Ozzie Fumo is also one of the few attorneys in town with experience in capital cases.